 American soldiers, who numbered about 30,000 by August, did have reason to be angry with their adversaries, who expertly aided their cause with a campaign of fear and terror.
 In the fall, near Mabalacat, members of the 25th Infantry Regiment came on a grisly scene—the mutilated bodies of four of their comrades who had been captured, tortured, and killed.
 Americans also discovered that Aguinaldo’s men were torturing Filipino peasants dubbed “Americanistas,” reportedly for cooperating with Americans.
 In response, the Americans began to get to know their enemy better.
 As they traveled through Luzon’s countryside they established 53 bases (called stations) to support field operations, and recruited a network of secret Filipino agents.

 Philippine leaders in the field chose their own methods and techniques to fight the Americans.
-Most opted for a way of war modeled by one of Aguinaldo’s lieutenants, Maj.
-Gen. Pantaleon García.
+Most opted for a way of war modeled by one of Aguinaldo’s lieutenants, Major General Pantaleon García.
 García ordered his commanders to avoid direct confrontations in favor of ambushes and raids followed by rapid withdrawal.
 They stayed in touch with local political leaders, identified and eliminated spies working for the Americans, and often disrupted the American communication lines by cutting telegraph wires.
 García emphasized capturing rifles, since some of the guerrillas were armed only with spears and bolos.
 To make every bullet count, he prohibited long-range rifle fire; men could shoot only at 50 yards or less.

 Within weeks, Aguinaldo’s strategy seemed to be working.
 In the last four months of 1899, there were 229 engagements between the Americans and the insurgents, the latter operating in bands of between 15 and 200 guerrillas.
 The Americans saw 69 men killed and 302 wounded.
 U.S. troops faced a seemingly insurmountable task.
 Aguinaldo’s forces were estimated at between 80,000 and 100,000 fighters, a three-to-one advantage over the Americans.

 Supplementing and supporting the guerrillas were additional tens of thousands of auxiliary forces.
-For the Americans, the numbers were the reverse of what they should have been: Many analysts believe a successful counterinsurgent force must outnumber the enemy at least 10 to 1.
+For the Americans, the numbers were the reverse of what they should have been: Many analysts believe a successful counterinsurgent force must outnumber the enemy at least 10 to one.

 Substantially outnumbered, Young instructed his troops to protect Filipinos and settlements friendly to the U.S. Army from guerrilla demands and intimidation.
 That required an American presence in the barrios, which naturally limited American combat and scouting patrols.